dehercar/UNSPSC_Categorizer/README.md

 pip install numpy pandas scikit-learn nltk
 ```

+Then run the NLTK_Requirements.py file to install aditional dependendcies within nltk library.

-Then you just need to fill the description column in the 'Cleaning_Script_Template.xlsx' file of your parts and add a part number column if you wish, it won't affect the behaviour of the categorization algorithm.
+Finally you just need to fill the description column in the 'Cleaning_Script_Template.xlsx' file of your parts and add a part number column if you wish, it won't affect the behaviour of the categorization algorithm.